-The use of water releasable or water-soluble adhesives is recommended (washing at 40°C without caustic soda).
+The use of water releasable or water-soluble adhesives is recommended (washing at 40° C without caustic soda).
 This way, any further contamination due to adhesive or labels made from a different plastic or grade can be avoided.

-- Water releasable or water-soluble adhesives - Pressure sensitive labels - Non-water releasable or water-soluble adhesives
+- Water releasable or water-soluble adhesives - Pressure sensitive labels, acrylic emulsions, hotmelt rubber and non-removable adhesives approved by RecyClass - X Non-water releasable or water-soluble adhesives